aloxe/huwindty/src/pages/documentation/navigation.md

 ### First loop on collections

-`menu.njk` will loop on `collections.all` and parse the url of each entry.
+`menu.njk` will loop on `collections.all` and parse the URL of each entry.

-The first level entries are the ones wih 3 chuncks (more if you has a long path).
+The first-level entries are the ones with 3 chunks (more if you have a long path).
 From this point we will use the nunjucks macro `renderNavItem(entry)` to display the entry in the menu.

-If the entry contains nested pages, the macro will handle it by loading itself again (see bellow).
+If the entry contains nested pages, the macro will handle it by loading itself again (see below).

 ```js
   {% set allEntries = collections.all %}